 Managing Your Risk

 Life is full of risks.
-Some of these are risks we eagerly take on, as they are also opportunities to learn new skills, prosper financially and have fun.
-Others, such as the risk of loss from unforeseen events, can be devastating and costly.
+Some of these are risks we eagerly take on, as they are opportunities to learn new skills, prosper financially and have fun.
+Others, such as the risk of accident or natural disaster, can be devastating and costly.

 - Transfer your risk.
 When you buy an insurance policy, you're in effect transferring specific risks to the insurance company.
 If you suffer a loss due to fire, theft or other covered peril, the insurer will compensate you or restore the property to pre-loss condition.
-With this assurance, banks are more able to loan money for buying a home or growing a business.
-In this manner, insurance provides the foundation for a strong economy.
+Without insurance, you might not be able to recover financially from a major loss.
+That’s why banks will insist on insurance coverage before loaning money to buy a home or expand a business.

 Insurance brokers are risk managers who can obtain the right insurance coverage for you and provide advice on mitigating risks.
 Follow these links for some basics and contact your insurance broker for more information.
 Find an insurance broker near you.